Willr-hawkins/tic-tac-toe/README.md

 - __Input Validation__

-    - You cannot enter a number as the player name.
+    - User cannot enter a number as the player name.
-    - You cannot pick a number that is not between 1 - 9.
+    - User cannot pick a number that is not between 1 - 9.
-    - You cannot pick a number that is already taken.
+    - User cannot pick a number that is already taken.
-    - You cannot enter letters when choosing a position.
+    - User cannot enter letters when choosing a position.
+    - User cannot leave any input blank.

 ![nameValidation](https://github.com/Willr-hawkins/tic-tac-toe/assets/148203271/8a77f8a4-9dbe-4f02-919f-31410201b6f8)